 Once you create the policy, you need to create a role with the custom policy you have created.

-1. Head over to AWS IAM –> Roles –> Create New Role and give it a name.
+Step 4: Head over to AWS IAM –> Roles and select options as shown below.

 Add the Cloudwatch Role to the Instance

-1. Now, head over to ec2 and select the instanc in which you want to configure the custom logs.
+- Now, head over to ec2 and select the instance in which you want to configure the custom logs.

-3. On the next page, select the IAM role from the dropdown and choose to apply.
+- On the next page, select the custom cloud watch IAM role you created from the dropdown and choose to apply.

-ssh into the instance and follow the steps given below.
+SSH into the ec2 instance and follow the steps given below.

 curl https://s3.amazonaws.com/aws-cloudwatch/downloads/latest/awslogs-agent-setup.py -O